 Richardson also mentions painted boards found in the house, some surviving, some burnt.
 The original location of these is unknown.
 When the work was finished, the Ministry made a display of conservation work upstairs including elements salvaged from Carnock House near Stirling in 1941, which can add to confusion, but luckily the documentation survives.

-The arbour room was more complicated, here there was another scheme of 1620, possibly for Anne Cunningham Marchioness of Hamilton, whose heraldry is prominent in one window, but this may have been paired with her husband’s arms in the other window, which was enlarged and blocked.
+The stone-vaulted arbour room was more complicated, here there was another scheme of 1620, possibly for Anne Cunningham Marchioness of Hamilton, whose heraldry is prominent in one window (with the Cunningham rabbits), but this may have been paired with her husband’s arms in the other window, which was enlarged and blocked.

 An early photograph shows the painted panelling of the first scheme ending abruptly after six and a half panels in a blank white space.
-This could have been within an internal porch, a feature frequently found in Scottish inventories as a “portal door”.
+This could have been within an internal porch, a feature frequently found in Scottish inventories and called a “portal door”.

 The door in 1620 went out either into the gallery or second hall, or to the new stair, and not to the ‘parable room’.
 This bechamber had already lost its immediate connection to that chamber and the entrance hall.
 So the room use had changed quite radically before any surviving inventories were made.